mattmakai/fullstackpython.com/source/content/pages/03-deployment/0305-operating-systems.markdown

 Harden the security through a few basic steps.
 Install basic security packages such as [fail2ban](http://www.fail2ban.org/wiki/index.php/Main_Page) or its equivalent.
 Create a new user account with sudo privileges and disable root logins.
-Disable password-only logins and Use a public-private keypair instead.
+Disable password-only logins and use a public-private keypair instead.
 Read more about hardening systems in the resources listed below.

 <i class="fa fa-check-square-o"></i>
-Install Python-specific packages to prepare the environment for an application deployment.
+Install Python-specific packages to prepare the environment for running a Python application.
 Which packages you'll need to install depends on the distribution you've selected.

 <i class="fa fa-check-square-o"></i>
 Read up on [web servers](/web-servers.html) as installing one will be the